Saad135768/auto-1/README.md

 - Optimzation and best practices were implemented.

 ##### Framework/Libraries used
-- Next.js For overall development
+- Next.js & typescript For overall development
 - Bootstrap for styling
+- axios & serverside rendering for data fetching